szczyglis-dev/py-gpt/README.md

 - `Summary`: When queried, an additional query will be generated in the background and executed by a separate model to summarize the content of the attachment and return the required information to the main model.
 You can change the model used for summarization in the settings under the `Files and attachments` section.

-In the `RAG` and `Summary` mode, you can enable an additional setting by going to `Settings -> Files and attachments -> Whole conversation for RAG query`.
+In the `RAG` and `Summary` mode, you can enable an additional setting by going to `Settings -> Files and attachments -> Use history in RAG query`.
 This allows for better preparation of queries for RAG.
 When this option is turned on, the entire conversation context is considered, rather than just the user's last query.
 This allows for better searching of the index for additional context.
-In the `RAG limit` option, you can set a limit on how many recent entries in a discussion should be considered (`0 = no limit, default: 5`).
+In the `RAG limit` option, you can set a limit on how many recent entries in a discussion should be considered (`0 = no limit, default: 3`).

 **Important**: When using `Full context` mode, the entire content of the file is included in the prompt, which can result in high token usage each time.
 If you want to reduce the number of tokens used, instead use the `RAG` option, which will only query the indexed attachment in the vector database to provide additional context.